Binney/how-to-quizwire/README.md

+# How To Quizwire

-This is the tutorial for QuizWire.
+## This is the tutorial for QuizWire.

+You'll learn how to make a website, add content, make it look nice, and build interactive features using Javascript.

+Then we'll build a quiz app where you can answer quiz questions and compete against your friends.

+# Let's get started!